andreas-wagner-dev/object-oriented-learning-journey/blog/006_srp_measure_lokm4_cbo.md

 The following key figures provide concrete statements for evaluating the class structure:

 * An **LCOM4 value of 1** means that all methods and fields are directly or indirectly connected to each other, which corresponds to a highly cohesive class in ideal condition.
-* An **LCOM4 value above 1** means that the class breaks down into several independent subgraphs, which is treated as an objective indication of a violation of the Single Responsibility Principle.
+* An **LCOM4 value greater than 1** means that the class breaks down into several independent subgraphs, which is treated as an objective indication of a violation of the Single Responsibility Principle.
 * An **LCOM4 value of 0**, on the other hand, identifies a class without methods, such as a pure data container, which is evaluated neutrally within this analysis.

 The derivation of the LCOM4 metric is illustrated by the following case studies using graph analysis.